smil-thakur/Bezier-Curve/README.md

 ## Demo

-You can try the live demo [here](https://smil-thakur.github.io/Bezier-Curve/) (replace with your live demo link).
+You can try the live demo [here](https://smil-thakur.github.io/Bezier-Curve/).

 ## Installation